 The examination and assessment regulations are detailed academic rules that explain what a student must do to obtain the award for which they are registered.

 Who is this for?

 This document will be of most interest to new and existing students, academic staff and external examiners.
-It will be of interest to the UK Quality Assurance Agency (QAA) and it may also be of interest to the wider public.

 How does the University check this is followed?